smokeballdev/sdk-docs/docs/sdk/smokeball-client-sdk.roles.api.add.md

 ## roles.Api.add() method

-Adds a new role with the specified contactId to the currentr context and returns the role.
+Adds a new role with the specified contactId to the current context and returns the role.

 <b>Signature:</b>